 How to register in September

-Most of our students register in September.
-To guide you through this process, weve provided details on what you need to do, key dates, locations and who to contact if you need help.
+To guide you through registration for courses starting in September, weve provided details on what you need to do, key dates, locations and who to contact if you need help.

 The registration process